Taxes for nation building

 - Revenue Raising

-This is the traditional aim of tax policy.
-Tax revenue is a substantial source of funding for government operations. - Promotion of Economic and Social Goals
+Taxes are a key source of funding for government operations. - Promotion of Economic and Social Goals

 Government operating revenue

-There are three main sources of government operating revenue, namely tax revenue, fees and charges, and other receipts.
-Tax revenue accounts for 75.4% of the government operating revenue for the financial year 2022/23.
-The most significant is tax revenue from the various taxes imposed by the government, which are as follows.
+The main sources of government operating revenue are tax revenue, fees and charges, and other receipts.
+Tax revenue administered by IRAS accounts for 75.4% of the government operating revenue for the fiscal year 2022/23.
+This includes:

 - Income Tax